llMBQll/OmniLED/docs/settings.md

 Set font used for rendering text on screen.

-> _Note: While it's possible to load any font style - monospace fonts are highly recommended, especially for scrolling text._
+> _Note: While it's possible to load any font style - monospace fonts are highly recommended, due to the simplistic nature of text rendering implementation._

 Property Name: `font`
 Possible Values: